akaabdullahmateen/roadmap/mechatronics/control-systems/index.md

     - [Open loop systems](#open-loop-systems)
     - [Closed loop systems](#closed-loop-systems)

+## Introduction

+### Static and dynamic systems

 ## Linear systems

 ### Superposition principle

-A system satisfies the superposition principle, if the net response caused by two or more stimuli is the sum of the responses that would have been caused by each stimuli individually.
+A system satisfies the superposition principle if the net response caused by two or more stimuli is the sum of the responses that would have been caused by each stimuli individually.
 Superposition can be defined by two simpler properties:

 $$
 \begin{equation}